Is Tijuana worth visiting?

 Best Tijuana food tours

-4. Tijuana craft beer
+4. Sample Tijuana craft beer

 Craft beer might not be the first thing that comes to mind when you think about Tijuana, and yet, this town has a budding craft beer scene.